Hip Swing

 - 1

-Stand tall with your feet hip-width apart and arms at your sides.
+Stand tall with your feet shoulder-width apart and a slight bend in your knees.

 - 2